erSubhashThapa/100daysofcode/r1-log.md

    I learned really slowly today.
 A 27 minute video over 1 hour and 45 minutes.
 I made sure to soak it all up!
 Sometimes learning slow is helpful to me.
 Sometimes I like just a fast review.

    This video clarified up so much for me.
-I can see clearly now, the rain is gone.
+I understand a lot mor about the under workings of javascript now.

    Even though I started my code organized, it got a little crazy again.
 It's hard to manage when it's not organized.
 I wonder how I can learn to organize it better?
 What can I search? what resources can I find?